Professor Jon R Sayers, FSB

 I have written an article for "The Biochemist" describing the trials and tribulations of an academic involved in the setting up of a spin-out company.
 It can be found under 'downloads'.

-The group is involved in three main areas:
+The group is involved in four main areas:

 - Molecular mechanisms involved in protein:DNA interactions.